olusegunajibola/MAS-sentiment-analysis/README.md

 # MAS-sentiment-analysis

+Title: “Development of a Scalable Multi-Agent System for Financial Sentiment Analysis Using RabbitMQ”

 We build a Multi-Agent System (MAS) for Sentiment Analysis in this repo.

 The process used to achieve this is given below: